Informational widgets

 The Radius Ruler widget shows the distance between your location and the center point of the Radius Ruler.
 The radius of the first circle is equal to the map scale.

-Enable | Android: Menu β Configure screen β Widgets β Left/Right/Top/Bottom panels β [object Object] |
+Enable | Android: Menu β Configure screen β Widgets β Choose a panel β Radius ruler |

-iOS: Menu β Configure screen β Right panel / Left panel β Radius ruler | |
+iOS: Menu β Configure screen β Widgets β Choose a panel β Radius ruler | |

-By tapping | Changes the state of the widget between black scale, gray scale, and invisible modes. |
+By tapping | Changes the state of the widget between black scale, grayscale, and invisible modes. |

-Format | Menu β Settings β App profiles β General settings β Units&formats β Units of length |
+Format | Menu β Settings β App profiles β General settings β Units & formats β Unit of speed |

 These widgets are enabled and work in combination with their corresponding plugins.